-In Wyoming at the eclipse day, a thick haze unabled me to see the umbra such “far” from the totality, as I could do in Scotland.
+In Wyoming on the eclipse day, a thick haze disallowed me to see the umbra such “far” from the totality, as I could do in Scotland.
 Measuring the light I noticed a small light level drop at 0.89 magnitude (Pic.
 28).
 The umbra started to be visible at about 0.95 magnitude, when it was high enough on the sky to beat up the haze suspended in the planetary boundary layer haze (Pic.
 29).

 For bigger magnitudes, there is basically no problem to spot a sudden sky darkening towards the direction, where total solar eclipse takes place (Pic.
 31, 32).
 A person, who doesn’t have a clue about the solar eclipse phenomena can see it from the distance about 250 km from the path of totality without the problem, especially under favourable geometric conditions, as occurred on 20.03.2015 for some locations.
 Obviously, it applies to a transparent atmosphere, free of haze and consistently for antisolar direction, where backward scattering takes place.
-The minimum distance, from where umbra can be visible for an observer is about 100 km in cases, when shadow cone fleets “under the Sun” on the sky, under a high level of haze concentration such on 21.08.2017 in Wyoming.
+The minimum distance, from where umbra can be visible for an observer is about 100 km in cases, when shadow cone fleets “under the Sun” on the sky, under a high level of haze concentration such as 21.08.2017 in Wyoming.

 The best appearance of the umbral column occurs obviously when the observer is as close as possible to the path of totality.
 Usually, it takes place for obscuration higher than 99%, when both sunlight is weak and distance to the umbra low (usually tens kilometers) (Pic.
 33).

 In those cases, sunlight is too faint to drown out the umbra appearance.
 Apart from this here is only a small amount of illuminated haze or atmospheric molecules between an observer and the shadowed region, so umbra has a dark grey instead of bluish appearance, as an observer can see it from a bigger distance (Pic.
 22, 30-32).
 In the Pic.33 the Sun was too low to produce a grey shadow cone, that should be visible under higher solar position, which has been described later in this article.